hatamiarash7/Kubernetes-Traefik/README.md

-# Kubernetes-Traefik
+# Kubernetes Traefik

- Deploy Traefik 2 in Kubernetes cluster - Ingress controller
+ Deploy Traefik 2.2 in Kubernetes cluster as Ingress controller